stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 > You will see a warning when you run `init` with a current version of Terraform.
 This is because Hashicorp are [deprecating the use of DynamoDB with S3 remote state](https://developer.hashicorp.com/terraform/language/backend/s3#state-locking).
 To support older versions of Terraform, this tooling will continue to use DynamoDB for a period of time.

-### Working with TF Versions

-By design, this tooling uses the copy of Terraform or OpenTofu that you provide.
-It does not install or manage copies of Terraform and OpenTofu, and is not dependent on specific versions of these tools.

-You will need to use different versions of Terraform and OpenTofu for different projects.
-To handle this, use a tool version manager.
-The version manager will install the versions that you need and automatically switch between them as needed.
-Consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
-For projects that use multiple technologies, consider using [mise](https://mise.jdx.dev/), which can manage versions of many tools and programming languages.

-The generated projects include a `.terraform-version` file so that your tool version manager installs and use the Terraform version that you specify.
-To use OpenTofu, add an `.opentofu-version` file to enable your tool version manager to install and use the OpenTofu version that you specify.

-> This tooling can [switch between Terraform and OpenTofu](#using-opentofu).
-This is specifically to help you migrate projects from one of these tools to the other.

 ### The `tft` Tasks

 | Name          | Description                                                                                |